hrithikbudhiraja/F1-Racing-Project/README.md

 # F1-Racing-Project
 ### What is it?
-The project aims to explore and analyse the multifaceted world of F1.
+The project aims to analyse the dominant drivers and teams in the Formula1 racing championship over several races throughout the year.
+Leveraging Azure Cloud Storages and Databricks datalakehouse capabilities the source files are transformed to meaningful insights.
 ### About F1
 Formula 1 is an annual, global motorsport championship.
 It involves high-speed races between single-seat, open-wheel cars.
 These races, called Grands Prix, occur on dedicated race tracks and street circuits worldwide.
 Teams compete for both Drivers' and Constructors' World Championships across a season.
 Formula 1 season happens once a year, woughly over 20 races.
 Each race happens over a weekend.